Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 **click to enlarge**

-Through a series of comprehensive insights and lead-based information, this KPI report sample will empower you to streamline your sales processes, enhance your sales strategy, and increase your all-important conversion rate result, which you can also see in more detail on our sales dashboard template.
+Through a series of comprehensive insights and lead-based details, this KPI report sample will empower you to streamline your sales processes, enhance your sales strategy, and increase your all-important conversion rate result, which you can also see in more detail on our sales dashboard template.

 KPIs used:

-- Lead-to-opportunity ratio:
+• Lead-to-opportunity ratio:

 This metric is the first element to examine in your sales funnel.
 To ensure optimal real-time KPI performance monitoring, the lead-to-opportunity ratio should be high on your list.
-It will assist you in determining whether you’re on track with your revenue goals and, based on that, you can manage your marketing and sales team much better.
+It will assist you in determining whether you’re on track with your revenue goals, and based on that, you can manage your marketing and sales team much better.

-- Opportunity-to-win ratio:
+• Opportunity-to-win ratio:

-- Lead conversion rate:
+• Lead conversion rate:

 11. HR recruiting dashboard